 DINNER IS SERVED!

 Plate up the bulgur wheat.
 Top with the yellowtail smothered in the pomodoro-style sauce.
 Serve the dressed leaves on the side.
 Dollop over the remaining crème fraîche.
-Sprinkle over the chopped oregano and the remaining chilli flakes (to taste).
+Sprinkle over the chopped Oregano and the remaining chilli flakes (to taste).
 Great work, Chef!

 LET’S BEGIN WITH BULGUR